Hoommus/42-shell/README.md

 | Home     | Move cursor to the beginning of the command|
 | End      | Move cursor to the end of the command |

+## The differences between Bash and my shell
+#### Syntax differences
+Most notable and, possibly, critical to some users difference is in redirects syntax.
+In command of form `cat 123 > foobar` redirect will use 'WORD' on its left as a filedes number and will not pass it as an argument for `cat`.
+To avoid this kind of behaviour, user must enclose `123` in quotes, either double or single.

+So if you want to `cat` file with numeric name as `123` and redirect output to file with name `foobar`, the command must look like `cat "123" > foobar`

+#### Script execution differences
+The main and only difference is that this shell tries to validate syntax of whole file before executing it as a one big syntax tree.
+So it will take some time to validate and emit error message, if there are syntax errors.

+## Implementation specifics
+I personally highlight a LL(0) parser for AST in my shell.
+Syntax analysis and binary AST creation are built on simple recursive descent (see `src/ast/parser.c`) based on rules declared in `include/shell_script_parser.c` and defined in `src/ast/syntax_rules.c`.
+The main problem with this kind of parser is its dependence on stack size and number of recursive functions calls.
+As far as I tested, my parser can take up to 100 000 tokens in one run.
+And it takes about 7 seconds (without compile-time optimisations) to parse and build a tree for a test file of 260 KB (about 6600 lines) with some simple commands.

+So probably, finite automata can work better in some cases, providing more optimisations and checks on the fly to determine best fitting syntax rule for given token stream.
+But in my case, I chose recursive descent because it looked like it's easier to implement — the algorithm itself takes up about 60 lines of code.
+Moreover, to alter parser's behaviour and ASTs it returns I don't have to change that much code.
+For example, to make any redirects invalid, I can just alter corresponding rule in `src/ast/syntax_rules.c` file and commands with redirects will momentarily become invalid.

+Also, answering the question why I didn't use Bison or YACC, that's because here at School 42 students aren't allowed to use such libraries, unless task states otherwise.

+And hey, that was really a great journey.
+While you write your own parses, you learn many interesting things and have to read tons of theory on the matter.
 ## Compilation
 To build a project, just clone it somewhere and `make` it.
 But have in mind that it was developed on macOS and compiled using __clang__, so